 CHE 326 Instrumental Analysis (4) Sp.
 Theories and methods in modern instrumental analysis.
 Two hours lecture, six hours lab.
-Prerequisite: CHE 321 with a grade of C or better.
+Prerequisite: Grade of C or better in CHE 310, CHE 311, and CHE 321.

 CHE 340 Physical Chemistry for the Biological Sciences (4) F (even-numbered years).
 Introduction for students of the biological sciences to the area of physical chemistry, a non-calculus based approach to the use of thermodynamics, equilibria, electrochemistry, kinetics, quantum mechanics, and spectroscopy as applied to the field of biochemistry.
 Three hours lecture, three hours lab.
 Prerequisite: Grade of C or better in CHE 310, CHE 311, PHY 110, and MAT 167.
 CHE 370 Biochemistry (4) Sp.
 Chemistry of biological compounds, metabolism, and biochemical genetics.
 Three hours lecture, three hours lab.
 Prerequisite: CHE 310 and 311 with a grade of C or better.

 CHE 380 Environmental Chemistry (3) F (odd-numbered years).
 Study of environmental chemistry as it affects the operation of chemical facilities in a global society and the application of chemical knowledge to important current problems.
 This course will provide background for understanding the demands of the chemical industrial workplace or for advanced study of these topics.
 Prerequisite: CHE 310 and 311 with a grade of C or better.

-CHE 381 Physical Chemistry I (3) F. Kinetic theory of gases, chemical kinetics, introduction to quantum chemistry, absorption and emission spectroscopy, bonding and conductivity.
+CHE 381 Physical Chemistry: Chemical Dynamics and Quantum Mechanics (3) F. Kinetic theory of gases, chemical kinetics, introduction to quantum chemistry, absorption and emission spectroscopy, bonding and conductivity.
 Three hours lecture.
 Prerequisite: A grade of C or better in CHE 310 and 311, MAT 177 and concurrent enrollment in PHY 210.
 LAS Computer Literacy.

-CHE 382 Physical Chemistry Laboratory I (2) F. Laboratory course to accompany CHE 381.
+CHE 382 Physical Chemistry Laboratory: Chemical Dynamics and Quantum Mechanics (2) F. Laboratory course to accompany CHE 381.
 Six hours lab.
 Prerequisite: Concurrent enrollment in CHE 381.
 LAS Computer Literacy.

-CHE 383 Physical Chemistry II (3) Sp.
+CHE 383 Physical Chemistry: Thermodynamics (3) Sp.
 Thermodynamics, chemical equilibrium, properties of solutions, phase equilibria and electrochemistry.
 Prerequisite: Grade of C or better in CHE 310 and 311, MAT 177 and concurrent enrollment in PHY 210.

-CHE 384 Physical Chemistry Laboratory II (2) Sp.
+CHE 384 Physical Chemistry Laboratory: Thermodynamics (2) Sp.
 Laboratory course to accompany CHE 383.
 Six hours lab.
 Prerequisite: Concurrent enrollment in CHE 383.